lauberlab/variant_discovery/README.md

 - Samtools

 ## Meta-analysis
 This folder contains the R script that was used to conduct the meta-analysis of IRIS1+2+3 vs. LoewenKIDS.
-It used the R package [meta](https://github.com/guido-s/meta/).
+It uses the R package [meta](https://github.com/guido-s/meta/).

 ## Colocalization analysis
 This folder contains the R script that was used to conduct the co-localization analysis.
 It uses the R package [coloc](https://github.com/chr1swallace/coloc).